 Spinal cord and back injuries, brain damage and other catastrophic consequences of boating accidents can change victims’ lives forever and impose a substantial emotional and financial burden on families.
 Watercraft accident victims face significant medical expenses and rehabilitation costs and many are never able to work again.

 In just one example, personal injury attorney Greg Barnhart represented a teenager who was partially paralyzed when a group of high school friends celebrating homecoming took a 34-foot fishing boat out to party off of Peanut Island in Palm Beach County.
-When they decided to head the boat into the Atlantic Ocean, the drivers – the boat owners’ teenage son and his friend – pushed the throttles down and, after riding up a huge wave, the boat dropped precipitously.
-Another young man, who was sitting on the bow, was thrust into the air and crash landed hard on the deck.

 After two failed mediations, personal injury attorney Barnhart took this case to trial and a jury awarded a $6.4 million verdict against the boat’s operators and owners for their negligence.

 Florida leads the country in registered vessels.
-The Florida Fish and Wildlife Conservation Commission reported 915,713 registered boating vessels in 2015.
+The Florida Fish and Wildlife Conservation Commission reported 961,266 registered boating vessels in 2019.
 Naturally, it comes as no surprise that Florida tends to experience a higher rate of boating and watercraft injuries and/or fatalities in comparison to other states.

-According to 2015 boat accident statistics:
+According to 2019 boat accident statistics: